onebook7285/Audiobook-Generator/README_app.md

    pip install -r requirements.txt
    ```

-2. **Run the Application**: Start the FastAPI server with the following command, using the absolute path to ensure the module is found:
+2. **Run the Application**: Start the FastAPI server with the following command from the project directory:
    ```
-   uvicorn audiobook_generator.app.main:app --reload
+   uvicorn app.main:app --reload
    ```

    This will run the application on `http://127.0.0.1:8000`.
 The `--reload` flag enables auto-reload during development.
-You can run this command from any directory as it uses the full module path.

 ## Usage